OliVer3112/Portfolio/README.md

 All the measing values had been replaced by NaN at first instance so first I detected Nan from the datframe they were replaced by 0.
 Explain possibility of rotations not ending in the same plot
 Once I had the conditions for a rotations, I plotted them i order o see if they were actually rotations, after trying out many combinations I found out the one providing better results, which aren’t perfect as we are working with max values we can’t find exactly all the rotations and sometimes finds rotations which aren’t

+Communiction
+Presentations
+	Internal-> 2nd internal alone, last one with jake External->Last one with martijn
+	Research Paper-> Abstract took part in summary, introduction, problem description and research questions